WHAT TO DO IN INTERLAKEN – PLACES TO VISIT AND FUN ACTIVITIES

 Train riding in Switzerland is not comparable with train riding in many other places – it is an experience in itself and something I sincerely recommend.
 One of the most beautiful rides in the ride from Lucerne to Interlaken.
 Check Out Prices for Train Rides in Switzerland

-This is one of the best things to do in Interlaken if you just want to sit and relax while being able to watch beautiful surroundings.
+This is one of the best things to do in Interlaken if you just want to sit and relax while watching beautiful surroundings.

 Do a Road Trip

-Take your time and plan in many stops – Interlaken is one of the best places in Switzerland for a beautiful road trip (though there are some villages that are car-free).
-I am not the biggest fan of driving but, despite the mountains and sometimes narrow streets, I probably will never get enough of driving in Switzerland.
+Take your time and plan in many stops.
+Interlaken is one of Switzerland’s best places for a beautiful road trip (though some villages are car-free).
+I am not the biggest fan of driving, but I probably will never get enough of driving in Switzerland despite the mountains and sometimes narrow streets.

-Just be careful as there are many speed cams but other than that driving in Switzerland is fun.
-Here are more tips for road tripping the country.
+Just be careful as there are many speed cams, but other than that, driving in Switzerland is fun.
+Here are more tips for driving in Switzerland.

 End the Days with these Sunsets

-Unfortunately, not every place is as pretty as the region of Interlaken and Jungfrau, so my tips for one of the best things to do in Interlaken is to enjoy each second – regardless for how long you stay.
+Unfortunately, not every place is as pretty as the region of Interlaken and Jungfrau.
+So my tip is to enjoy each second – regardless of how long you stay.

 GENERAL TRAVEL TIPS FOR INTERLAKEN

-After talking about the best things to do in Interlaken, here are some travel tips for Interlaken so you are well prepared for your trip!
+After talking about the best activities and attractions, here are some travel tips for Interlaken, so you are well prepared for your trip!

-Driving in Interlaken is very safe and easy (the streets are well paved, driving in the mountains might be a bit tricky though).
-Public transportation in Interlaken is extremely easy as buses/trains go often, are punctual and reliable, so I recommend getting around by public transportation.
+Driving in Interlaken is very safe and easy (the streets are well paved, driving in the mountains might be a bit tricky, though).
+Public transportation in Interlaken is effortless as buses/trains go often, are punctual and reliable, so I recommend getting around by public transportation.

-If you stay in an official accommodation in Interlaken, you will get the Interlaken Guest Card – giving you free bus rides within Interlaken and close places by (like really close villages like Iselwald).
-If you stay in the region of Thun, you can even use your Thun Guest Card to get to Interlaken.
+If you stay in an official accommodation in Interlaken, you will get the Interlaken Guest Card – giving you free bus rides within Interlaken and close places by (like really close villages like Iseltwald).
+If you stay in the Thun region, you can even use your Thun Guest Card to get to Interlaken.

 Interlaken is home to some amazing hotels – amazing and expensive.
 I have a detailed accommodation guide for Interlaken but find some tips below.

-The most luxurious hotel in Interlaken is Victoria Jungfrau and since I have not started there myself I can just repeat what I heard: This hotel is supposed to be amazing, so if you are looking for a fancy place this is probably the best pick.
+- The most luxurious hotel in Interlaken is Victoria Jungfrau.
+Since I have not started there myself, I can repeat what I heard: This hotel is supposed to be amazing, so if you are looking for a fancy place, this is probably the best pick.

-One of my favorite hotels – ever – is the beautiful 4* hotel Grandhotel Giessbach.
-The hotel has the best location ever (sitting at the foot of the Giessbach Waterfalls) and is very unique.
-Not a cheap 4* but a very great one since it is located to one of the best Interlaken attractions (the waterfalls).
+- One of my favorite hotels – ever – is the beautiful 4* hotel Grandhotel Giessbach.
+The hotel has the best location ever (sitting at the foot of the Giessbach Waterfalls) and is unique.
+Not a cheap 4* but a very great one since it is located at one of the best Interlaken attractions (the waterfalls).

-I recently stayed in the newly renovated Hotel du Nord and I actually was very positively surprised (the reviews were not great but since all rooms were renovated lately, it is a great place to stay).
+- I recently stayed in the newly renovated Hotel du Nord.
+I actually was very positively surprised (the reviews were not great, but since all rooms were renovated lately, it is a great place to stay).
 The breakfast was also better than in the Hotel Interlaken.
 Click here to get the best deals.

-If you are on a budget I recommend staying at this gorgeous hostel that stayed at when I was not traveling with my dog.
-This hostel is a bit more expensive than other hostels but the best I have stayed at (even though I relay missed curtains in front of my bed) and they also offer free parking.
+- If you are on a budget, I recommend staying at this gorgeous hostel that I stayed at when I was not traveling with my dog.
+This hostel is a bit more expensive than other hostels, but the best I have stayed at (even though I relay missed curtains in front of my bed) and they also offer free parking.
 Check out the hostel here.

 Security in Interlaken

 Interlaken – and the region – is very safe and secure.
-With common sense you should be fine.
-I have always traveled solo to Interlaken (sometimes accompanied by my little dog) and never, ever felt unsafe.
-Keep valuables close to you and you should be fine!
+With common sense, you should be fine.
+I have always traveled solo to Interlaken (sometimes accompanied by my little dog) and never felt unsafe.
+Keep valuables close to you, and you should be fine!

 As a regular visitor to the region of Interlaken, I have had the chance to make some incredible memories.